Fabry-P\'erot interference in Josephson junctions: Introduction

 Fabry-P\'erot interference (FPI) is a phenomenon in light scattering that happens in optical cavities wherein for certain sizes of the cavity the transmission of monochromatic light is perfect and the light is reflected from the cavity otherwise~\cite{perot}.
 This phenomenon has been used to assist lasing action in lasers~\cite{Williams2007} and in gravitational wave detectors~\cite{Kawamura94,Mik19}.
 The same phenomenon is exhibited by electrons in nanostructures owing to their wave nature~\cite{liang2001}.
 The physics of FPI is used in the detection of fractional charges in quantum Hall devices~\cite{ofek2010}.
 Spin transistors~\cite{soori12,sahoo2023} and planar Hall effect devices~\cite{suri21,soori2021} exhibit FPI.
 Several proposals to enhance crossed Andreev reflection make use of FPI~\cite{soori17,nehra19,soori19,soori22car}.
 Scattering across PT-symmetric non-Hermitian ladders exhibits FPI in the PT-unbroken phase whereas FPI is absent in PT-broken phase~\cite{soori2022nh}.

-DC Josephson effect is an equilibrium phenomenon in junctions between two superconductors wherein a current flows from one superconductor to the other when a superconducting phase difference is maintained between two superconductors~\cite{josephson62}.
+DC Josephson effect is an equilibrium phenomenon in junctions between two superconductors, wherein a current flows from one superconductor to the other when a superconducting phase difference is maintained between two superconductors~\cite{josephson62}.
 This current termed as Josephson current is carried by Cooper pairs and flows even when a normal metal or a thin insulating layer is sandwiched between the two superconductors.
 In presence of a phase difference, quasiparticle bound states appear within the superconducting gap and unlike the bound states in normal metal which carry no current, these bound states carry the supercurrent~\cite{furusaki99}.
-Josephson current through a quantum point contact has been studied by Beenakker and van Houten wherein the dependence of the Josepshson current on the width of the point contact is investigated~\cite{beenakker91,vanhouten91}.
+It may be noted here that bound states can also appear in absence of a phase difference if a sufficiently long normal metal region is inserted between the superconductors, but they do not carry any supercurrent in absence of a phase bias.
+Josephson current through a quantum point contact has been studied by Beenakker and van Houten wherein the dependence of the Josephson current on the width of the point contact is investigated~\cite{beenakker91,vanhouten91}.
 In a superconductor-normal~metal-superconductor junction, the transport is coherent only when the size of the normal metal is smaller than the coherence length.

 In this work, we study the effect of a gate tunable normal metal sandwiched between two superconductors on the Josephson current.
 The schematic of the setup is shown in Fig.~\ref{fig:schem}.
 When the chemical potential of a normal metal coupled to normal metal reservoirs on either side is changed, the differential conductance of the setup exhibits oscillations which are rooted in Fabry-P\'erot interference.
-Hence, oscillations are expected in Josephson current as well when the chemical potential of the central normal metal is tuned.
-However, an important difference between the two cases is that current carried under an applied bias between two reservoirs is a non-equilibrium current, whereas the Josephson current is an equilibrium current.
+Oscillations are expected in Josephson current as well when the chemical potential of the central normal metal is varied.
+However, an important difference between the two cases is that current carried under an applied bias between two normal metal reservoirs is a non-equilibrium current, whereas the Josephson current is an equilibrium current.
+In this paper, we study the Fabry-P\'erot interference exhibited by the equilibrium Josephson current.